We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 4. Lemon juice

 According to a small 2009 study, lemon juice was found to be a more effective treatment for oral thrush than gentian violet among people with HIV.
 (Gentian violet is another home remedy for oral thrush, but recent evidence shows it may cause cancer.)
 Since the study is small, more research is needed.

 - Drink the mixture, or use as a mouth rinse.

 Some people apply lemon juice directly to thrush lesions, but the lemon’s acidity may cause burning and irritation.

 According to a 2010 study on mice, curcumin may treat oral thrush.
-The study found curcumin to be a powerful antifungal against both albicans and non-albicans species of Candida, especially when combined with piperine.
+The study found curcumin to be an antifungal against both albicans and non-albicans species of Candida, especially when combined with piperine.

 Piperine is a compound found in black pepper that helps the body absorb turmeric.
 Further research is needed on humans.